October 18, 2012

 Image via Wikipedia

 Next is the Apple iPad Tablet PC.
 You have the iPad, the iPad 2, and the iPad 3G.
-The iPad 3G is the latest model.
-It offers more features and apps than previous versions.
+The iPad 3G is the latest model with more features and apps.

-The Samsung Tablet PC is #3, with three models to choose from.
-They are the Q1, the Q1 Ultra, and the Galaxy Tab.
-The Galaxy Tab is the latest model, weighing in at .84 pounds.
-This makes it the lightest of the four tablet PCs.
+The Samsung Tablet PC is #3, with three models to choose from: the Q1, the Q1 Ultra, and the Galaxy Tab.

 The HP Slate is #4.
-It weighs the same as the iPad (1.5 pounds) but offers several unique features of its own.
-These include an 8.9″ touchscreen, a digital pen, and several different software programs that come already installed.
+It offers an 8.9″ touchscreen, a digital pen, and several different software programs pre-installed.

 Keeping Yourself Secure On the Internet

 Your computer most likely has a built in firewall, if you are on a Mac or PC.
-But just that is not enough you need to make sure that you keep it updated with all the fixes and system updates that are currently available.
+But just that is not enough – you need to make sure that you keep it updated.
 In addition using a secure browser such as Firefox, Internet Explorer 8, or Google Chrome can help you stay secure.
-Add-ons for these browsers can help block malicious websites from running noisy flash ads, or java exploits, or attempts to download malware.

 Resolving Keyboard and Mouse Issues

-If you are on a desktop computer, not on a laptop, and you are having some problems with the keyboard and or the mouse, there are some things you can do to test and see where your problem is, or if you need to replace hardware.
+If you are on a desktop computer and having problems with the keyboard and or the mouse, there are some things you can do to test and see where your problem is.
 As your primary input devices keyboard and mice see a lot of use and abuse.
-It’s not uncommon to spill things on keyboards or for them to become clogged with hair and dirt.
-Today most mice are less susceptible to problems.

 One question to ask is, do you have a wireless keyboard or mouse?
 If so you could have a couple issues.
-One might be to check the batteries in both the mouse and the keyboard.
-If they are low the device won’t function properly.
-Among other things you should check your receiver for your wireless input devices.
-Are they plugged in properly and is the receiver close enough to the keyboard and mouse?
-If not it can sometimes cause delays in typing or mouse movement.
+Check the batteries in both the mouse and the keyboard.
+Also check your receiver – are they plugged in properly and is the receiver close enough?

 Dell Streak 7 Review